shuangchenfinance/Green_occupation_walk_or_talk/README.md

 # List of occupations on susbtantive green transition practices and communication of green images

-This dataset is created by Shuang Chen in her working paper "Green Investors and Firm Green Transition Efforts: Talk the Talk or Walk the Walk?".
+This dataset is created by Shuang Chen in her following paper.

+Chen, Shuang, Green Investors and Green Transition Efforts: Talk the Talk or Walk the Walk?
+(October 21, 2022).
+Available at SSRN: https://ssrn.com/abstract=4254894 or http://dx.doi.org/10.2139/ssrn.4254894

 The 204 occupations in this dataset are defined as green occupations by the U.S. Department of Labor.
 I further separate them by their contribution to the environment.

 Variable name	and Definition: